 While Arizona is a mostly desert environment (and a beautiful one at that), there are many waterfalls spread all across this state.
 Some are mild in beauty and hiking difficulty, while others, such as the ones you’ll be seeing shortly are just out of this world beautiful.

-Here are 10 of the most beautiful waterfall hikes you’ll find in Arizona:
+Here are 10 of the most beautiful waterfall hikes in Arizona (now 11):

 - Fifty Foot Falls.